 Under the states of emergency, a comprehensive counter-insurgency strategy was implemented to combat what, by the mid-1980s, was an endemic insurrectionary spirit in the land.
 At the same time, the international community strengthened its support for the antiapartheid cause.
-A range of sanctions and boycotts was instituted, both unilaterally and through the United Nations.
+A range of sanctions and boycotts was instituted, both unilaterally and through the United Nations (UN).

-FW de Klerk, who had replaced Botha as State President in 1989, surprised Parliament and the country at large by unbanning the liberation movements and releasing political prisoners, notably Nelson Mandela, in February 1990.
+FW de Klerk, who had replaced Botha as State President in 1989, announced at the opening of Parliament in February 1990 the unbanning of the liberation movements and release of political prisoners, notably Nelson Mandela.

 A number of factors led to this step.
-International financial and trade sanctions were clearly biting, even if South Africa was nowhere near collapse, either militarily or economically.
+International financial, trade, sport and cultural sanctions were clearly biting, even if South Africa was nowhere near collapse, either militarily or economically.